NitorCreations/dope-intro/src/main/resources/markdown/20_embedding_media.md

 ![My face](pasi_niemi_2013.jpg)
 ```

- * Or embed html if you need more control with e.g. classes and id's for css
+ * Or embed html if you need more control with e.g. classes and ids for css
  * For videos you need to embed html

 ```html